German rail woes: How can Deutsche Bahn turn things around? – DW – 08/07/2024

 "For decades, Germany has prioritized the car and road infrastructure," he said.

-Philipp Kosok, a transportation expert at the Berlin-based think tank Agora Verkehrswende, echoes this view.
+Philipp Kosok, a transportation expert at the Berlin-based think tank Agora Verkehrswende, echoed this view.

 "The railroads compete primarily with road transport, which is heavily subsidized through tax subsidies that are problematic for climate protection reasons," he told DW, adding that the "same applies to air traffic."